kelvin13/fandometric/readme.md

 ```

 ### Getting your OAuth keys
 If you have never used the [tumblr API](https://www.tumblr.com/docs/en/api/v2#auth), you will have to [register this application](https://www.tumblr.com/oauth/apps) with tumblr.
-That sounds more difficult than it is.
+If you don’t know how, don’t worry, we’ll walk you through it.

-Simply go to the [registration page](https://www.tumblr.com/oauth/apps) enter the required info:
+First go to the [registration page](https://www.tumblr.com/oauth/apps), and enter the required info:

 | field | value |
 | --- | --- |